rgeraldes24/qrvmone/README.md

 [![appveyor badge]][appveyor]
 [![license badge]][Apache License, Version 2.0]

-> Fast Zond Virtual Machine implementation
+> Fast Quantum Resistant Virtual Machine implementation

-_zvmone_ is a C++ implementation of the Zond Virtual Machine (ZVM).
+_qrvmone_ is a C++ implementation of the Quantum Resistant Virtual Machine (QRVM).
-Created by members of the [Ipsilon] (ex-[Ewasm]) team, the project aims for clean, standalone ZVM implementation that can be imported as an execution module by Zond Client projects.
+Created by members of the [Ipsilon] (ex-[Ewasm]) team, the project aims for clean, standalone QRVM implementation that can be imported as an execution module by QRL Client projects.
-The codebase of _zvmone_ is optimized to provide fast and efficient execution of ZVM smart contracts.
+The codebase of _qrvmone_ is optimized to provide fast and efficient execution of QRVM smart contracts.

-### Characteristic of zvmone
+### Characteristic of qrvmone

-1. Exposes the [ZVMC] API.
+1. Exposes the [QRVMC] API.
 2. Requires C++20 standard.
 3. The [intx] library is used to provide 256-bit integer precision.
 4. The [ethash] library is used to provide Keccak hash function implementation